 Disclaimer: As a heads up, there may be affiliate links below where if you click and purchase – I earn a small commission, at no additional cost to you.
 My disclaimer policy is located here.

-Over the last 5+ years of working with startups, these are the best startup/business tools that I’ve come across.
+Over the last 7 years of working with startups, these are the key tools that I’ve come across.
 I’ve rounded them up here for easy access.
 Feel free to bookmark this page.
-I am continually adding more tools here as time goes on and new platforms are launched.
+I am continually adding more tools.

 This platform allows startups the ability to search for grants as a way to fund their startup without giving up equity to do so.
 It’s free to create an account and search the platform.
 Doing more in-depth and saved searches requires a paid plan.